Graduate Programs

 The program emphasizes five major components:

-• individual and group counseling theory and technique;
+• Individual and group counseling theory and technique;

-• influence of career acquisition and personal independence on the daily lives of persons with disabilities;
+• Influence of career acquisition and personal independence on the daily lives of persons with disabilities;

-• social and psychological impact of disability on an individual and family;
+• Social and psychological impact of disability on an individual and family;

-• federal, state, and private service delivery systems for persons with disabilities; and
+• Federal, state, and private service delivery systems for persons with disabilities; and

-• self-awareness on the part of counselors-in-training.
+• Self-awareness on the part of counselors-in-training.

 Where this degree can take you: